Founding the Bill Lane Center

 Bill Lane had a brother Mel, and Mel's wife Joan worked in the dean's office with Kennedy in the 1980s.
 Both Mel and Joan Lane were longtime Stanford supporters and volunteers, with Joan Lane serving as special assistant to the Board of Trustees, as well as special assistant to former president Gerhard Casper and two former deans of the School of Humanities and Sciences.
 Of Joan Lane, Kennedy says, "she's just a very heavy-hitting, high-octane, substantial person.
 She and I had a lot of conversations back in the 80s about why Stanford isn't more prominent in the study of this region."
 Several of these conversations centered on how the Lane family, given their history with Sunset Magazine, and their deep ties to the West, would be logical candidates to provide the initial funding for such a center.
 Those conversations went on and off for years with Joan, Mel and Bill, Kennedy says.
 And though all the Lanes expressed clear support for a center focused on the West, Bill Lane was the person with whom Kennedy gained the most traction.

 There were other key steps along the way in creating the Bill Lane Center.
 One was recruiting Richard White as Stanford's premier historian of the West.
-Kennedy received some help with that from a then Alumni-elected member of the Stanford Board of Trustees named David Laney, from Dallas, Texas.
+Kennedy received some help with that from then Alumni-elected member of the Stanford Board of Trustees David Laney, who is from Dallas, Texas.
 Laney foresightedly made a generous initial gift for the study of the West that paved the way for White to join the Lane Center.
 This was a real win, according to Kennedy: "When Richard left the University of Washington to come here, it made the front page of two Seattle newspapers, because he was thought to be such a treasure for that region and that university."

 With the gift from David Laney, the recruitment of Richard White, and an expressed expectation that Stanford, given its location, aspirations and identity, should become a place of some consequence for the study of the western region, Kennedy, with Bill Lane's endowment, was able to realize his vision.
 He and Richard White co-founded the Bill Lane Center for the American West in November of 2005.